This is a comprehensive guide to multi-cloud billing and cost management.

 Step #6 - Running IT Like a Business

-This is the last step to a fully integrated end-to-end cloud billing and cost management.
-With the service economy set up internally it is now possible to offer and purchase cloud services to and from external organizations like start-ups or cooperation partners.
+This is the last step to fully integrated end-to-end cloud billing and cost management.
+With the service economy set up internally, it is now possible to offer and purchase cloud services to and from external organizations like start-ups or cooperation partners.

 The service economy built in this step is based on the foundations you lay in step #0 to get proper isolation, be compliant with regulatory and internal rules.

-With a cloud ecosystem like this you have everything you need to boosts business success the cloud-native way!
+With a cloud ecosystem like this, you have everything you need to boosts business success in the cloud-native way!